Hgoatly/MS1/README.md

 * Balsamiq was used to create wireframes for the project. https://balsamiq.com/
 * YouTube was used to embed a video. https://www.youtube.com/
 * SoundCloud was used to embed audio players. https://soundcloud.com/
+* Favicon.io was used to generate a favicon. https://favicon.io/favicon-generator/

 ## Design.